Holden Retirees Club News

 Norm will discuss some of his thesis findings as they relate to Holden Motor Body’s formation and the development of the 48-215 Holden.

-Unfortunately, Norm’s slide pack is not available, but we can present a voice recording of his presentation.
+We have now obtained a copy of Norm’s slide pack and it is available below, together with a voice recording of his presentation.

 After a question and answer session, Norm was presented with a small token of our thanks and received a warm round of applause for his excellent presentation.